Cannes Corporate Media & TV Awards

-The Cannes Corporate Media & TV Awards is an international festival dedicated to corporate films, online media and TV productions, and takes place every October in Cannes, France.
+The Cannes Corporate Media & TV Awards are an international festival dedicated to corporate films, online media productions and documentaries, that takes place every September in Cannes, France.
 It is often referred to as one of the most important festivals in the corporate film industry.
 The first festival took place in 2010.
-The current Festival Director is Austrian businessman Alexander V. Kammel who is also the director of the International Committee of Tourism Film Festivals (ICTFF) and many other festivals.
+The current Festival Director is Austrian businessman Alexander V. Kammel who is also the director of the International Committee of Tourism Film Festivals (CIFFT) and many other festivals.

-The best corporate productions and international TV documentaries are rewarded with Dolphin Trophies in Gold and Silver.
+The world's best corporate productions and international documentaries are rewarded with Dolphin Trophies in Gold and Silver.
 The Grand Prix is selected from all the Gold Dolphin winners.
-A total of 39 categories exists, and winners are selected by a new jury every year, often including Oscar- and Emmy-winners.
+A total of 61 categories exists, and winners are selected by a new jury every year, often including Oscar and Emmy winners.

 Categories

-The festival has a total number of 39 different categories, which are divided into five main groups: Corporate Films and Videos, TV Documentaries and Reports (short and long format), Online Media, Production Arts & Crafts and Students.
-The list of categories may be updated from year to year, in accordance with the audiovisual industry trends.
+The festival has a total number of 61 different categories, which are divided into five main groups: Corporate Films and Videos, Corporate Online Media, Documentaries and Reports (TV, Online, Cinema), Production Arts & Crafts and Students.
+The list of categories may be updated from year to year in accordance with the audiovisual industry trends.

 Awards

-In the last eight years of the Award's history, the winners were awarded Silver, Gold, Black or White Dolphin.
+In the last years of the Award's history, the winners were awarded Silver, Gold, Black or White Dolphins.
 The outstanding artworks were rewarded with the Silver and Gold Dolphins.
-The Production Art & Craft category winners received Black Dolphins.
-The Grand Prix – given to the best video of the festival – is a White Dolphin.
+The Production Arts & Crafts category winners received Black Dolphins.
+The Grand Prix – awarded to the best production of the festival – is a White Dolphin.
 The Grand Prix will be awarded to the films selected among the Gold Winners.
 From 2015, the festival has a new trophy for the best production company, the Blue Dolphin.